 Inconsistent soil moisture

 Ficus like to have consistently moist soil, so be sure to not over or underwater your Ficus.
-Be sure that your watering schedule is consistent–water when the top inch of the soil is dry.
+Be sure that your watering schedule is consistent–water when 50-75% of the soil volume is dry.

 If you accidentally let your ficus tree’s soil dry out completely, you may need to soak the tree’s container in the sink or tub to properly rehydrate the soil.
 Keep in mind that when the soil goes from bone-dry to saturated, it can cause stress for your Ficus and cause leaves to drop.